BITROOTSA/seagull/README.md

 # Seagull
-My Nick is ZaratulZa or ZZ for short and I own BITROOT (www.bitroot.co.za) which is a small company in based in South Africa specializing in application development as well as Hosting, Web Design.
+My Nick is Zaratul_Za or ZZ for short and I own BITROOT (www.bitroot.co.za) which is a small company in based in South Africa specializing in application development as well as Hosting, Web Design.
 We offer FULL turn key IT Solutions to our clients.

 Notify EMS and relevant parties that your loved one has gone missing.